medhahira/medhahira.github.io/_pages/about.md

   - /about.html
 ---

 I am Medha Hira, a final-year B.Tech student specializing in Computer Science Engineering at the Indraprastha Institute of Information Technology, Delhi.
-I have been fortunate to be advised by [Professor Anubha Gupta](https://www.iiitd.ac.in/anubha) and [Professor Rajiv Ratn Shah](https://www.iiitd.edu.in/~rajivratn/) from IIIT-Delhi, as well as [Dr. Sameep Mehta](https://research.ibm.com/people/sameep-mehta) and [Dr. Nishtha Madaan](https://nishthaa.github.io/) from IBM Research India!
+I have been fortunate to be advised by [Dr. Anubha Gupta](https://www.iiitd.ac.in/anubha) and [Dr. Rajiv Ratn Shah](https://www.iiitd.edu.in/~rajivratn/) from IIIT-Delhi, as well as [Dr. Sameep Mehta](https://research.ibm.com/people/sameep-mehta) and [Dr. Nishtha Madaan](https://nishthaa.github.io/) from IBM Research India!

 Since early 2023, I’ve been immersed in the exciting domains of Large Language Models (LLMs), Natural Language Processing (NLP), and Speech Processing.
 Through my research, I aim to tackle challenges at the intersection of these fields, I am particularly interested in contributing to advancements in model safety, multilingual communication, and emotion understanding in speech.